 Dr. Robert Diotalevi, Esq., LL.M., is serving in his 17th year as Associate Professor of Legal Studies at Florida Gulf Coast University in Fort Myers, Florida.
 He was the founding Legal Studies Program coordinator.
 He has been a lawyer for 33 years as a member of the Massachusetts and Florida bars.
-He possesses 4 degrees and has been internationally published with over 80 manuscripts in print.
-In 2009 Dr. Diotalevi had a book published by Cengage.
-It is entitled "The Florida Paralegal."
+He possesses 4 degrees including a Juris Doctorate in Law from New England School of Law, an LL.M, Taxation from the Washington Institute for Graduate Studies, a B.A. in Communication from Curry College and an A.S., Business Science (Accounting) From McIntosh College, and has been internationally published with over 80 manuscripts in print.
+In 2009 Dr. Diotalevi had a book published by Cengage entitled "The Florida Paralegal."
 As an academician since 1985 he has instructed over 400 courses.
 Dr. Diotalevi was a professional broadcaster for 8 years and held managerial positions in radio news and production.
 Dr. Diotalevi's works have been published in SMU School of Law's Computer Law Review and Technology Journal, The Online Journal of Distance Learning Administration, The Paralegal Educator, The Journal of Paralegal Education and Practice and The National Paralegal Reporter.